Whiskey tastings will be held in the cultural workshop area:

 The Irish Wake attempts to explain in a family-friendly way many of the customs and traditions associated with the 3-day period of mourning as it was observed in Ireland.
 More information about Cathy Jo’s stories and the Irish Wake can be found at www.irishteller.com.

-Michael Vignoles, based in Galway Ireland, is a musician and maker of traditional Uilleann pipes and bodhran drums.
-He will be joining the Dayton Celtic Festival for a second year for workshops on his instruments, as well as conversation and demonstrations throughout the weekend.
-To learn more, please visit his website at www.michaelvignoles.com or email him at email@example.com.
+Michael Vignoles, based in Galway, Ireland, is a musician and maker of traditional Uilleann pipes and bodhran drums.
+He will be joining the Dayton Celtic Festival for a third year for workshops on his instruments, as well as conversation and demonstrations throughout the weekend.
+To learn more, please visit his website at www.michaelvignoles.com or email him at firstname.lastname@example.org.

 Staff members of the Dayton Metro Library’s Genealogy Department will provide an overview of resources available, specifically the Irish and British Isles sources within their collection.
 They also will give an update on the New Main Library, opening on August 5.
 For more information on the resources, events, and workshops available, visit Dayton Metro Library Genealogy Center’s website at: http://www.daytonmetrolibrary.org/locations/history.